What Are the Types of Digital Payment in India 2025?

 These are devices stores and businesses utilize to process transactions when customers buy something.
 In the past, PoS systems were simple card readers where people had to swipe their debit/credit card to pay.
 Usually, businesses linked them to cash registers for managing bills, for example.

-Nowadays, PoS systems are much more advanced.
+Nowadays, POS systems are much more advanced.
 Features of the tool include touchscreens, cloud-based services, and software that helps manage sales.
+If you're looking to understand the full POS machine meaning and how these modern terminals differ from older versions, check our dedicated guide.
 Typically, such terminals support transfers via mobile wallets, bank cards, and other options.

 Contactless payments are one of the latest solutions.
 That’s why clients can pay by tapping their card or phone close to PoS terminals by taking advantage of lightning-fast and secure transfers anywhere in India.
 Especially, this tool is effective for payments of small amounts.